james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ### policy.json

-This replaces policy choices from the defaults you will see in `/opt/pyrar/python/librar/policy.py` The minimum ones you need to change are listed in the default `policy.json` provided.
+This replaces policy choices from the defaults you will see in `/opt/pyrar/python/librar/policy.py` The default file contains the minimum ones you need to change.

+It is likely that `[YOUR-WEBSITE-NAME]` and `[YOUR-DOMAIN-NAME]` ar the same, but they may not be.

-For the option `dns_servers`, when you are still setting up, this PyRar can be your only Name Server, so just set `ns1` & `ns2` to point to this server.
+For the option `dns_servers`, when you are still setting up, this PyRar can be your only Name Server, so (in your DNS) just set `ns1` & `ns2` to point to this server.
 You can set up a real second name server later.
 You can also use different host names, as you prefer.

 For the time being, leave `syslog_server` set to `None`.